gregpalmr/dcos-azure-arm-template/README.md

 Copy the DNS name and paste it into your web browser's address bar to display the DC/OS Dashboard log in page.

 NOTE: You may have to hit the "Refresh" button several times to get the login prompt.

+When prompted for a user id and password, enter the user "bootstrapuser" and then the dcosPassword you provided when you launched the cluster with the ARM template.

 ![Alt text](/resources/dcos_azure_login.jpg?raw=true "DC/OS Dashboard Login Screen")